-Connecticut community action agency programs.
+Connecticut community action agency assistance programs.

 The programs and services offered by non-profit Connecticut based community action agencies are extensive.
 While clients can apply for financial help and government grants at the centers listed below, the focus is on providing long term self-sufficiency.
 Case managers will work with families in Connecticut and help them find a job or gain new skills.
 Individuals can also register for financial literacy, which can include budgeting, credit counseling, and similar services.
 Thousands of residents use the services offered by these non-profits.